PostHog/posthog.com/contents/tutorials/css-selectors-for-actions.md

 ![Create New Action Data Management](..images/tutorials/../../../images/tutorials/css-selectors-for-actions/create_new_action_data_management.png).

 Now you can select the `Inspect element` option, but it will eventually bring you back to the `Toolbar` which we covered earlier.
-So instead of this we wiil select `From event or pageview` option.
+So, instead we wiil select `From event or pageview` option.

 Finaly you should see a new page with a `Match Group` menu open.
 Choose the `Autocapture` option.